 - On– the light will be on when the car is on

 Also, cars with automatic headlight systems will also function in those 4 criteria.
-That means the headlights should be on when the vehicle is off.
-The headlights should be on only when you’re driving or parking.
+That means the headlights should be off when the vehicle is off.
+The headlights should be on only when you’re driving or parking mode.

-Why the Headlights Flashing When Car Is Off?
-Causes And Solutions
+Why Is My Car Headlights Flashing When Car Is Off? – 7 Reasons To Check

 Due to many causes, the car headlights may flash even if the car is off.
 The prime reasons are: